-The inhabitants of Dominica are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 30th, 2020, 31 infected persons have been reported in the country, but not yet any deaths.The first confirmed infections were reported on March 22nd, 2020, which is the date of the official notification.
+By January 18th, 2021, 113 infected persons have been reported in the country, but not yet any deaths.The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 30th with 7 new infected persons.

 Weight and size

 |Weight||80.7 kg||80.8 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 The medical care provided by doctors and hospitals in Dominica is above average, but is not as good as the average within the EU.
 The country provides 3.8 hospital beds per 1000 inhabitants.
 The global mean here is 2.7 beds.
 Within the EU, 5.6 beds are available for every 1,000 residents.